 Drug testing can be done by sampling various bodily fluids such as urine, blood, hair, or saliva.
 A sample will then be tested for drug concentration to determine if any illicit substances have been used within a set period.

-Drugs such as cocaine, amphetamine, opiate, and marijuana are monitored closely due to their prevalence and the damaging effects on the body's health.
+Drugs such as cocaine, amphetamine, opiate, and MMJ are monitored closely due to their prevalence and the damaging effects on the body's health.
 False positives could occur when a patient takes prescribed medications containing an element similar to one of the illicit substances.

 Drug Testing Can Be Performed In The Following Ways: